Rimini Calcio S.S.D.: A.C. Rimini 1912

 In the summer of 2010 the club was refounded as A.C.
 Rimini 1912, that began life in Serie D, the 5th tier of Italian football.
 That year, the club won the national play-off finals against Turris on penalties after a 0–0 draw, being promoted to Lega Pro Seconda Divisione (4th tier).
 At the end of 2011–12 season, Rimini lost the play-off semifinals against Cuneo.
 The following season was rather complicated for the club, because Rimini had to win two relegation play-off rounds to keep its place in Lega Pro Seconda Divisione.
 The fall to Serie D came one year after, when 9 of 18 teams were relegated (third and fourth tier were unified into a single league after that edition).
 In the meanwhile, Fabrizio De Meis assumed the ownership of the club in place of Biagio Amati, who resigned.

 Eleven months after the relegation, Rimini came back to Lega Pro after winning the group D of 2014–15 Serie D. In that season, the team collected 86 points, and the striker Manuel Pera scored 30 goals.
 At the end of 2015–16 Lega Pro, after a season influenced by serious economic problems, A.C.
 Rimini 1912 could not take part to the following championship due to its debts.

 Rimini Football Club 1912

 In summer 2016, the club was refounded as Rimini Football Club 1912 and competed in Eccellenza Emilia-Romagna for the 2016–17 season and in Serie D for the 2017–18 season, both of them ended with a promotion.
+On 2 September 2025, Rimini was deducted 16 points due to "various administrative irregularities".
+The team's struggle continued as their debts and administrative issues accumulated, then, on November 28, the FIGC announced the withdrawal of the team from the Serie C. One day later, the team was disbanded through liquidation.